How is liver cancer diagnosed?

-If a biopsy is needed, several methods can be used to take samples of liver tissue.
+If a biopsy is needed, it can be done in several ways.

-Needle biopsy: For a needle biopsy, a hollow needle is placed through the skin in the abdomen and into the liver.
+Needle biopsy: A hollow needle is placed through the skin in the abdomen and into the liver.
 The skin is first numbed with local anesthesia before the needle is placed.
 Different sized needles may be used.